DefinitelyTyped/DefinitelyTyped/meteor/README.md

 These definitions for Meteor are now deprecated.
 They should still work for versions of Meteor up to 1.2.1.

 The canonical TypeScript definitions for Meteor can now be found using the NPM [Typings definition manager](https://www.npmjs.com/package/typings).
-If you prefer to are the meteor definitions used by that tool: <https://github.com/meteor-typings>.
+If you prefer to view the definitions directly, or contribute to them, they can be found here: <https://github.com/meteor-typings/meteor>.

 ## Description